 Something Julia probably didn’t think she’d ever add to her portfolio?
 Designer of the world’s largest private zoo.
 Formally known as “The Hearst Garden of Comparative Zoology”, the zoo was meant to feel like a real safari, where guests could observe animals roaming free (or at least in an immense paddock) from every corner of the globe.
 There were antelope, zebras and camels; exotic white deer, kangaroos, ostriches, giraffes – the list goes on.

 It wasn’t uncommon for royal estates back in Europe to have menageries, but Hearst was taking it to whole new level.
 Amongst the enclosed animals were jaguars, bears, and tigers; lions, monkeys, exotic birds, and even an elephant.
 The upkeep for such diverse animals was costly, however, and the Hearst disassembled the zoo in 1937.
 Still, the traces of the old wild park can be seen today in the immense and vacant menagerie cages, as well as the very DNA of the surrounding wildlife.
 Over 100 zebras roam the grounds today, and the area’s elk are thought to be descendants from those of the 1930s.

 3. It Has Its Own Airport

 They certainly had the room for it.
 Leave it to Hearst to decide that his morning paper ought to roll in by aircraft, ready for his notes.
-There was not one but two well oiled runways on a 70-acre field to welcome a plane as large as a 747 (true story) and Hearst’s most important guests.
+There was not one but three well oiled runways on a 70-acre field to welcome a plane as large as a 747 (true story) and Hearst’s most important guests.

 4. The Edible Souvenirs